fungenomics/CoRAL/README.md

 **5. Check output files**

 The most important files outputed by the workflow is:
-- The `.html` report generated as the final step in the workflow.
+- The `.html` report generated as the final step in the workflow in `Out/Benchmark/test_reference/report/`.
 This report contains plots and information about the crossvalidation.
-- The
+- The perfomance metrics found in `Out/Benchmark/test_reference/report/metrics_label.csv`.
+This file has F1, precission and recall for each method and class in the reference data.

 ## Run the training workflow